Ang Mo Kio: Development of Ang Mo Kio New Town

 Initially, Ang Mo Kio was designated as an industrial area housing motor workshops which had to be relocated due to the Urban Renewal Programme, but the plans were then modified to include areas for homes and communal amenities.
-Plans for the new town were announced by the then-Minister for Law and National Development Mr E.W.
+Plans for the new town were announced by the then-Minister for Law and National Development E.W.
 Barker in August 1973.
 The new town was planned to have a total of 45,000 flats, and be demarcated by Upper Thomson and Yio Chu Kang Roads, located adjacent to the Serangoon Gardens estate.
 To make way for the new town, 200 acres of land at Teck Ghee village was cleared, with the residents affected rehoused at the Sin Ming road estate.

 The HDB referred to the new town as a "new generation" town, and stated that its design was intended to facilitate gracious living, with flats with larger floor areas and buildings constructed further apart from one another.
 In addition, the town was slated to have industrial areas, shopping amenities, schools, and a 110 acre garden.
 Ang Mo Kio was also planned as the focal point of Singapore's motor repair industry, housing the Registrar of Vehicles' headquarters, and was the first town designed in metric dimensions.